 A report on giving effect to the recommendations arising from the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities, November 2016, identified that WA Police Force had taken steps and/or proposed steps to be taken to give effect to these recommendations.
 Subsequent to these recommendations, Action Item 13(d) of the First Action Plan indicates the WA Police Force intends to undertake 'comprehensive family violence training that is reported in the WA Police Force Annual Report'.
+In 2020, WA Police Force introduced body worn cameras for use by police and it is now mandatory for body worn cameras to be activated when attending a family and domestic violence incident.
+This Office is now able to access video from body worn camera to examine police responses to family and domestic violence, including the provision of information of family violence restraining orders.
 The Office will continue to monitor, and report on, the provision, by WA Police Force, of information and advice regarding family violence restraining orders.